Dirac geometry and integration of Poisson homogeneous spaces: Introduction

 \section{Introduction}

 Generalizing the association of Lie algebras to Lie groups, each Lie groupoid over a manifold $M$ defines a Lie algebroid over $M$ (see e.g. \cite{Mac,MM}).
 A Lie algebroid is said to be {\it integrable} if it is the Lie algebroid of some Lie groupoid.
-In such a case there always exists a {\it source-simply-connected integration}, i.e., a Lie groupoid integrating the given Lie algebroid whose source-fibers are connected and simply connected, and such an integration is unique up to isomorphisms \cite{CF1, MM2}.
+In such a case there always exists a {\it source-simply-connected integration}, i.e., a Lie groupoid integrating the given Lie algebroid whose source-fibers are simply connected\footnote{Throughout the paper, a topological space $X$ is said to be simply connected if $\pi_0(X) = 0$ and $\pi_1(X) = 0$.}, and such an integration is unique up to isomorphisms \cite{CF1, MM2}.
 In contrast with Lie algebras, not every Lie algebroid is integrable.
 Obstructions to integrability are explained in \cite{CF1}.

-A Poisson structure $\pi$ on a manifold $M$ makes its cotangent bundle $T^*M$ into a Lie algebroid, which we denote by $T_\pi^* M$, and the Poisson manifold $(M, \pi)$ is said to be {\it integrable} if so is the Lie algebroid $T_\pi^*M$.
+A Poisson structure $\pi$ on a manifold $M$ makes its co-tangent bundle $T^*M$ into a Lie algebroid, which we denote by $T_\pi^* M$, and the Poisson manifold $(M, \pi)$ is said to be {\it integrable} if so is the Lie algebroid $T_\pi^*M$.
 Obstructions to integrability of Poisson manifolds are studied in \cite{CF2} (see also \cite{CaFe}).

-When a Poisson manifold $(M, \pi)$ is integrable, the source-simply-connected integration $\G$ of the Lie algebroid $T_\pi^*M$ has the additional structure of a {\it symplectic groupoid over $(M, \pi)$}: by definition, a symplectic groupoid \cite{CDW, Mac-Xu, We87} over a Poisson manifold $(M, \pi)$ is a pair $(\G, \omega)$, where $\G$ is a Lie groupoid (not necessarily source-simply-connected) and $\omega$ is a multiplicative symplectic form (see $\S$\ref{subsec:kernel}) such that the target map $(\G, \omega) \to (M, \pi)$ is Poisson.
+When a Poisson manifold $(M, \pi)$ is integrable, the source-simply-connected integration $\G$ of the Lie algebroid $T_\pi^*M$ has the additional structure of a {\it symplectic groupoid over $(M, \pi)$}: by definition, a symplectic groupoid \cite{CDW, Mac-Xu, We87} over a Poisson manifold $(M, \pi)$ is a pair $(\G, \omega)$, where $\G$ is a Lie groupoid (not necessarily source-simply-connected) and $\omega$ is a multiplicative symplectic form (see $\S$\ref{ss:kernel}) such that the target map $(\G, \omega) \to (M, \pi)$ is Poisson.
 In this context, we also say that the symplectic groupoid $(\G, \omega)$ {\it is an integration of} (or {\it integrates}) the Poisson manifold $(M, \pi)$ (or the Poisson structure $\pi$).

 Symplectic groupoids are thus global objects corresponding to Poisson manifolds, {extending the way} Lie groups integrate Lie algebras.
 Besides their key role in a quantization scheme for Poisson manifolds (see e.g. \cite{BatesWein,Hawk}), symplectic groupoids have become an indispensable tool in the modern study of Poisson structures (see e.g. \cite{CFM}).
 A central problem in Poisson geometry is to identify classes of Poisson manifolds which are integrable and devise methods to construct their symplectic groupoids.